DeepShift: Towards Multiplication-Less Neural Networks

 \section{Abstract}

-Deployment of convolutional neural networks (CNNs) in mobile environments, their high computation and power budgets proves to be a major bottleneck.
-Convolution layers and fully connected layers, because of their intense use of multiplications, are the dominant contributer to this computation budget.
-This paper proposes to tackle this problem by introducing two new operations: convolutional shifts and fully-connected shifts, that replace multiplications all together with bitwise shift and sign flipping instead.
-For inference, both approaches may require only 6 bits to represent the weights.
-This family of neural network architectures (that use convolutional shifts and fully-connected shifts) are referred to as DeepShift models.
-We propose two methods to train DeepShift models: DeepShift-Q that trains regular weights constrained to powers of 2, and DeepShift-PS that trains the values of the shifts and sign flips directly.
-Training the DeepShift versions of ResNet18 architecture from scratch, we obtained accuracies of 92.33\% on CIFAR10 dataset, and Top-1/Top-5 accuracies of 65.63\%/86.33\% on Imagenet dataset.
-Training the DeepShift version of VGG16 on ImageNet from scratch, resulted in a drop of less than 0.3\% in Top-5 accuracy.
-Converting the pre-trained 32-bit floating point baseline model of GoogleNet to DeepShift and training it for 3 epochs, resulted in a Top-1/Top-5 accuracies of 69.87\%/89.62\% that are actually higher than that of the original model.
-Further testing is made on various well-known CNN architectures.
-Last but not least, we implemented the convolutional shifts and fully-connected shift GPU kernels and showed a reduction in latency time of 25\% when inferring ResNet18 compared to an unoptimized multiplication-based GPU kernels.
-The code is available online at \href{https://github.com/mostafaelhoushi/DeepShift}{https://github.com/mostafaelhoushi/DeepShift}.
+The high computation, memory, and power budgets of inferring convolutional neural networks (CNNs) are major bottlenecks of model deployment to edge computing platforms, e.g., mobile devices and IoT.
+Moreover, training CNNs is time and energy-intensive even on high-grade servers.
+Convolution layers and fully connected layers, because of their intense use of multiplications, are the dominant contributor to this computation budget.

+We propose to alleviate this problem by introducing two new operations: convolutional shifts and fully-connected shifts which replace multiplications with bitwise shift and sign flipping during both training and inference.
+During inference, both approaches require only 5 bits (or less) to represent the weights.
+This family of neural network architectures (that use convolutional shifts and fully connected shifts) is referred to as DeepShift models.
+We propose two methods to train DeepShift models: DeepShift-Q which trains regular weights constrained to powers of 2, and DeepShift-PS that trains the values of the shifts and sign flips directly.

+Very close accuracy, and in some cases higher accuracy, to baselines are achieved.
+Converting pre-trained 32-bit floating-point baseline models of ResNet18, ResNet50, VGG16, and GoogleNet to DeepShift and training them for 15 to 30 epochs, resulted in Top-1/Top-5 accuracies higher than that of the original model.
+Last but not least, we implemented the convolutional shifts and fully connected shift GPU kernels and showed a reduction in latency time of 25\% when inferring ResNet18 compared to unoptimized multiplication-based GPU kernels.
+The code can be found at \href{https://github.com/mostafaelhoushi/DeepShift}{https://github.com/mostafaelhoushi/DeepShift}.